Bairdo/faucetTutorial/nfv-services-tutorial.rst

 DHCP Server
 ^^^^^^^^^^^

-We will run install dnsmasq and run DHCP service on host2
+We will use `dnsmasq <http://www.thekelleys.org.uk/dnsmasq/doc.html>`_ as our DHCP server.

+Start dnsmasq on host2:

 .. code:: console